16 Hill Top Fold is a Grade II listed building in the Kirklees local planning authority area, England. First listed on 11 July 1985. House.

 Description

 The kitchen wing has one five-light window to each floor, double chamfered to the ground floor and single chamfered to the first floor, the latter having new mullions and lintel.
-The interior retains much original timberwork including reed-moulded joists and arched and pegged door frames.
-One door survives and has three round arched panels, this is between the house body and the parlour.
-The spine beams in the house body are scarf-jointed at the point where a bressummer would have been and there is clear evidence of a fire-hood.
-This is believed to be the only surviving and intact example of C17 yeoman house in the Colne Valley.
+The interior retains much original timberwork, including reed-moulded joists, arched and pegged door frames, and one surviving door with three round arched panels, located between the house body and the parlour.
+The spine beams in the house body are scarf-jointed at the point where a bressummer would have been and show clear evidence of a fire-hood.
+This is thought to be the only surviving and intact example of a 17th-century yeoman house in the Colne Valley.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.